Introduction

 - Obtain a Single Registration Number (SRN)

-- Upload device and manufacturer details
+- Upload device and manufacturer details, ensuring continuous data updates.

 Step 8: Maintain Compliance with Post-Market Obligations

-Key post-market requirements:
+Key post-market requirements include:

 - Post-Market Surveillance (PMS)

-- Vigilance and incident reporting
+- Vigilance and serious incident reporting

 - Periodic Safety Update Reports (PSURs)